funkybooboo/university/notes/chapter4.md

   - This allows a single process to execute multiple threads simultaneously, increasing performance and throughput.

 ### Multicore Programming (4.2)
+# Section 4.2 - Multicore Programming

+## Concurrency vs. Parallelism

+### Concurrency:
+- A system supports concurrency when it allows multiple tasks to make progress at the same time.
+- This does not necessarily mean that the tasks are being executed simultaneously; rather, it gives the appearance or idea that they are.
+- Systems with concurrency use a single core.
+With efficient scheduling and context switching, they can manage and execute parts of multiple processes in an **interleaved** manner (interleaved: to arrange in or as if in alternate layers).
+- This allows processes to share time on the same core, providing the illusion of multitasking even when only one core is available.

+### Parallelism:
+- Systems are parallel if they can perform multiple tasks simultaneously.
+- This is the actual occurrence of more than one process or thread executing at the same time, but it requires multiple cores.
+- Parallelism takes advantage of multiple CPU cores to run processes or threads in a truly simultaneous fashion, increasing the system's efficiency and speed.
+- With multiple cores, each task or thread can be assigned to its own core, allowing parallel execution rather than the time-shared illusion created by concurrency.

+## Programming Challenges in Multicore Programming

+### Identifying Tasks:
+1. Identifying tasks within an application that can be executed concurrently.
+2. Not all tasks in a program are independent; finding those that can run simultaneously without conflicts is crucial for effective parallel programming.

+### Balancing Work:
+- Creating a separate task that doesn’t contribute significantly to the overall work may not be efficient.
+If the task is too small or trivial, the overhead of managing and coordinating it may outweigh the benefits of parallel execution.
+- The goal is to ensure that each task or thread performs a substantial amount of work to justify the cost of creating and managing it.

+### Data Splitting:
+- For parallel tasks to work efficiently, they need to operate on different pieces of data.
+- The program must ensure that the data is split appropriately so that each task can work independently without overlapping with or waiting for others.

+### Data Dependencies:
+- Different tasks might depend on the results produced by other tasks.
+- If one piece of data must be computed before another task can continue, it creates dependencies that complicate parallel execution.
+- Handling dependencies requires precise synchronization and coordination to avoid issues like race conditions or deadlocks.
+  - **Race Conditions**: When two or more threads (or processes) access shared data or resources concurrently, and the outcome of the execution depends on the order in which the threads are scheduled.
+This can lead to unpredictable and incorrect results because threads might "race" to access and modify the data.
+  - **Deadlocks**: When two or more processes or threads are blocked forever, each waiting for the other to release a resource they need to proceed.
+In other words, a deadlock is a situation where two or more threads are holding resources and waiting for each other in a circular dependency, causing them to be stuck indefinitely.

+### Testing & Debugging:
+- Testing and debugging parallel and multi-threaded programs is more challenging than debugging sequential programs due to the numerous execution paths and the timing differences with multi-core processing.
+- Bugs might only manifest under specific timing conditions or with particular hardware configurations, making them harder to reproduce and resolve.

+## Types of Parallelism

+### Data Parallelism:
+- Distributing subsets of data across multiple cores, with each core performing the same operation on its assigned subset.
+- This type of parallelism is ideal for tasks where the same computation can be applied independently across different pieces of data.
+- **Example**: In a summation calculation, the input data could be divided into ranges, and each core or thread could sum a specific range of values.
+Once all threads complete their summations, the results are combined.

+### Task Parallelism:
+- Distributing different tasks across multiple cores, with each task performing a different operation.
+- Tasks may work on the same data, which can cause problems if not managed properly.
+- **Example**: One task could be responsible for processing an image, while another task handles network communications simultaneously.
+Care must be taken to manage data access and dependencies correctly.

+### Visualizing Parallelism:
+- **Data Parallelism**: Emphasis on splitting data so that the same task is executed concurrently on different data subsets.
+- **Task Parallelism**: Emphasis on running different tasks that might interact with the same or different data sets.
+- The two types are not mutually exclusive—well-designed programs may use both strategies to maximize efficiency and performance.

+## Measuring/Estimating Speedup

+### Amdahl's Law:
+- Amdahl’s law is a formula used to estimate the potential performance gains of a multi-core system running a multi-threaded program.
+- It highlights the limitations of parallelization by focusing on the portion of the program that must remain sequential.

+**Formula**:
+\[
+\text{Speedup} = \frac{1}{S + \frac{(1 - S)}{N}}
+\]

+- **S**: The serial portion of the program (the part that cannot be parallelized), expressed as a decimal fraction of the total execution time.
+- **N**: The number of processing cores available.

+**Example**:
+- A program that is 75% parallelizable (25% must be executed sequentially).
+  - If running on 1 core:
+    \[
+    \text{Speedup} = \frac{1}{0.25 + \frac{(1 - 0.25)}{1}} = 1
+    \]
+    Note: With only one core, the speedup will always be 1, as no parallelism can occur.
+  - If running on 2 cores:
+    \[
+    \text{Speedup} = \frac{1}{0.25 + \frac{(1 - 0.25)}{2}} = 1.6
+    \]

+Amdahl’s Law shows that the serial portion of a program disproportionately affects overall speedup.
+As the number of cores (N) increases towards infinity, the theoretical maximum speedup approaches \(\frac{1}{S}\), indicating the limit imposed by the non-parallelizable part of the program.

 ### Multithreading Models (4.3)
 ### Threading Libraries (4.4)